 Below are the studies which show the correlation between sinusitis and sleep apnea:

-- A research study published in the Journal of Otolaryngology-ENT Researchshowed that chronic rhino-sinusitis is a risk factor for the induction or augmentation of snoring and obstructive sleep apnea.
+- A research study published in the Journal of Otolaryngology-ENT Research showed that chronic rhino-sinusitis is a risk factor to develop or further increase the existing snoring and obstructive sleep apnea (OSA).

-- In another research study conducted in Taiwan, up to 64.7% of patients with CRS showed sleep-related breathing disorders including OSA (7).
+- In another research study conducted in Taiwan, up to 64.7% of patients with CRS were diagnosed wih OSA (7).

 - Another study investigating the risk of CRS in OSA patients concluded that patients with OSA had a higher chance of subsequent CRS than those without OSA regardless of gender (8).